Salomon S-Lab Sense Ultra 5 Review Facts

 The Salomon S-lab Sense Ultra 5 is headed up by all of the technology that the company develops in their shoes, and there are multiple new developments that make this shoe a sensational trail running shoe.
 It is a lightweight and durable shoe that will allow you to traverse miles over sand, loose ground, tree roots, and many types of trails.
 Tested with its international team, technologies like a Quickfit lacing system, compressed EVA footbed, High Traction Contragrip, and Sensifit will each work together to protect your foot while providing breathability, stability, a high level of durability.
 This trail running shoe enhances your individual performance and the S-Lab will continue to develop intensely specific designs to match your particular needs.

 The new technology developed in the outsole by Salomon for this version of the S-Lab

 .
 The Premium High Traction Contragrip gives the shoe a feeling of being 20 grams lighter.
 The lugs located in an offset pattern on the outsole give this trail runner it’s precision while running on loose grounds.
 While the shoe was created with such detail towards running on different trail surfaces, some runners have noted that these lugs perform less precisely when the terrain is wet.
 In addition to the pattern of the lugs on the outsole, the shape and size are much smaller than what you would find on their SG counterpart.

-The components of the midsole play a second factor in the lightweight feel of this shoe.
-Swinging back around to the triple-density EVA--the foot rests right on top this technology and is well cushioned.
-Socks are not a necessity and the foot benefits from the breathability in the material used.
+The components of the midsole play the second factor in the lightweight feel of this shoe.
+Swinging back around to the triple-density EVA--the footrests right on top this technology and is well cushioned.
+Socks are not a necessity and the foot benefits from the breathability of the material used.
 The compressed EVA does provide excellent stability

 , durability, and motion control.